 If your Remission/Refund of Debt in Special Circumstances application was unsuccessful and you are not satisfied with the decision, our experienced team can support you through the review process.

-- Note: If you have not yet applied for Remission/Refund of Debt in Special Circumstances, please see the Deakin website for links to detailed information about eligibility and the application forms: deakin.edu.au/students/enrolment-fees-and-money/fees (DUSA Advocates can assist you with your application.)
+If you have not yet applied for Remission/Refund of Debt in Special Circumstances, we can help you with your application.
+Please click here for the DUSA Remission/refund of debt information webpage, and here for the Deakin Fees webpage for detailed information about eligibility and the application forms.
+DUSA Advocates can assist you with your application.

-My remission/refund was not successful.
+My remission/refund application was not successful.
 What should I do now?

 - Read the ‘Notice of Decision’ letter very carefully.
 The letter should indicate which eligibility criteria your application has not met and the reasons given for this decision.

 - Consider whether you are satisfied with the decision or not.

 - You have the opportunity to request a review of the decision within 28 days of receiving the ‘Notice of Decision’ letter.